-Giant hogweed is a close relative of cow parsley and can reach over 10 feet in height, in some cases, when allowed to continue growing, it has reached 20 feet.
-More often seen spring to autumn, giant hogweed is to be treated in summer.
+Giant hogweed is a close relative of cow parsley and can reach over 10 feet in height.
+In some cases, when allowed to continue growing, it has reached 20 feet.
+More often seen in spring to autumn, giant hogweed is to be treated in summer.
 Although it is a very striking plant most people want it eradicating as each plant produces between 50,000 and 80,000 seeds.

 Giant hogweed sap contains highly toxic chemicals known as photosensitising furanocoumarins which are extremely sensitive to light.
-If this sap comes in to contact with human skin it can cause a reaction which causes third degree burns.
+If this sap comes in to contact with human skin it can cause a reaction which causes third-degree burns.

 Horsetail (Mare’s tail)

-Horsetail can establish from spores, but more often than not, arrives through the rhizomes from neighbouring gardens or even stem fragments in compost and manures.
+Horsetail can establish from spores but, more often than not, arrives through the rhizomes from neighbouring gardens or even stem fragments in compost and manures.

-The root system of horsetail can have a spread of up to seven feet and once established can be extremely difficult to eradicate.
+The root system of horsetail can have a spread of up to seven feet and, once established, can be extremely difficult to eradicate.
 Like Japanese knotweed, horsetail can even be found growing inside houses.

 Himalayan balsam was introduced in the UK in 1839 and is a relative of the Busy Lizzie.
 Growing to over 6 foot tall it can become a major problem, especially when left to grow on riverbanks and wasteland, but it can also invade gardens too.
 It grows rapidly and spreads very quickly, smothering other vegetation as it goes.
 Himalayan balsam is seen in spring to autumn time and produces clusters of purple/pink helmet-shaped flowers – giving it the more common name of ‘policeman’s helmet’.